FelixOnline/v2/content/articles/2015-5-26-a-fractured-take-on-a-fractured-world.md

 > "The set is a literal deconstruction of the environment, of both Carmen and the unnamed city."

 And all of that is before you get to the set.
 The live music may have been a bold move, but the set is an even bolder one – a literal deconstruction of the environment, of both _Carmen_ and the unnamed city.
-A bull, presumably the one killed in _Carmen__’s_ climax, is sprawled centre-stage.
+A bull, presumably the one killed in _Carmen’s_ climax, is sprawled centre-stage.
 All around it, rubble.Bricks, scattered across the space.
 The rear wall and wings of the theatre are fully exposed, with the mechanisms of theatre – the lights, the speakers, the cables that run between them, all on fully display.
 It’s a stark image, unlike almost any other on London stages.
 It goes beyond a kind of minimalism, moving from an emptiness to a physically crumbling theatre.
 At one point, rubble even falls from the ceiling.
 This, combined with the music and the performances, which display intense emotion mixed with a disconnected distance – from each other, and from the world at large – is what makes _Carmen Disruption _a truly memorable experience.
 The imagery of the show is burnt onto your retinas, the music lingers in your ears, and _Carmen _is truly reborn.

 _Carmen Disruption is at the Almeida Theatre until 23rd May._